WallStProg/zmqtests/README.md

 ## threads

-The sample programs here demonstrate several different approaches to inter-thread signalling with ZeroMQ, and show which work and which don't in "real-world" scenarios[^realworld].
+The sample programs here demonstrate several different approaches to inter-thread signalling with ZeroMQ, and show which work and which don't in "real-world" scenarios.

-[^realworld]: By "real-world" in this case I mean the following:
+> By "real-world" in this case I mean the following:
+>
   - The code supports an arbitrary number of threads;
   - The code supports arbitrary numbers of messages;
   - Messages can be sent at any time;